-The deadline to comply with the General Data Protection Regulation (GDPR) is here, but many businesses are still underprepared.
+The deadline to comply with the General Data Protection Regulation (GDPR) has passed, but many businesses are still underprepared.
 Organizations that process personal data of EU citizens—regardless of where the organization is located—could face fines of up to 4 percent of global annual revenue if they aren’t compliant.

 As you continue your GDPR compliance strategy, you’ll be thinking not only about how you can be compliant with the regulation, but how you can avoid creating extra work for yourself and your team in the process.
 Automation is one of the most important tools for making GDPR compliance painless.
 GDPR automation can trigger automated processes to handle GDPR requirements while also maintaining the detailed logs that auditors want to see.

 What is GDPR?